When I first quit drinking (I quite twice, first for 3 years, and now I’ve been sober going on 8 years), I became an emotional wreck.

 I went to A.A., but remained miserable.
 I was impatient to achieve happy sobriety but it just wouldn’t come.
 This dark period lasted for 3 years.
 I went out drinking again for two years.
 Those two years of drinking were horrendous.

-Anyway, I was plagued with alcoholism, depression, anxiety and loneliness during this time.
-I didn’t want to accept these horrendous emotions.
+Anyway, I was plagued with depression and other problems during this time.
+I was depressed, but couldn’t accept it.
 Fortunately, the depression lifted when I returned to A.A. the second time.
 I built up my life.
-I went on anti-depressants for six months, which helped kick-start my mood improvement.
+I did get anti-depressants which helped kick-start my mood.
 They worked somewhat.
 I didn’t remain on anti-depressants, but I do credit them with helping me move forward.
-Below I set out 12 things you can do to deal with your depression in sobriety, based on 12 things I did which worked.

 I didn’t want to admit it.
 I had enough trouble perceiving my alcoholism as a stigma.
 I also attached a stigma to depression.
 Basically, I wallowed in shame about what I considered weaknesses.
 However, once I accepted my alcoholism (stopped asking why and how) and my depression, I took giant steps toward zen sobriety.